A valued WeSpire customer made a special request recently.

 5. Find out if people have a favorite art installation, data visualization, designer, book, film, building, lipstick, running shoe, or cartoon relating to the environment.
 Share these.
 (See 14, ahead.)

-6. You don’t have to direct all of this yourself.
+6. You do not have to direct all of this yourself.
 If a natural leader for a theme or activity surfaces, delegate!
 Good: now you are building a team!

 8. If people enjoy this, call it “Pass the Mike,” and ask small groups on the Green Team to lead the monthly discussion.